Skip to content

 Buitenverwachting

-The third piece of Van der Stel's original Constantia grant, separated from Klein Constantia in 1796 and given the deliciously Dutch name Buitenverwachting – "beyond expectation" – by its then-owner Cornelis Brink.
-Today Buitenverwachting is the wine farm that locals quietly tip you off to: less famous than Groot Constantia, half the price of Klein Constantia, with the highest visitor rating of any estate in this guide (4.6 stars on Google across 422 reviews).
+This is the third slice of Van der Stel's original Constantia land.
+It was split off from Klein Constantia in 1796 and given the wonderful Dutch name Buitenverwachting, which means "beyond expectation", by its owner at the time, Cornelis Brink.
+It is the farm locals quietly point you towards: less famous than Groot Constantia, half the price of Klein Constantia, and the highest-rated estate in this whole guide (4.6 stars on Google from 422 reviews).

 1796Named